Local MLX models¶

 Model id format¶

-Local model ids follow the Hugging Face <provider>/<name> convention exactly:
+Local model ids normally follow the Hugging Face <provider>/<name> convention exactly:

 The same id is used everywhere: --model, the /model picker, and ripple model pull.